valeIT/valeIT.github.io/_posts/2012-04-16-icloud-integration.markdown

 author: Valentino Urbano
 ---

-Few days ago tweetbot rolled out an update to include iCloud support for syncing the timeline position, dms and replies marked as read between the iPhone app, the iPad app (and the Mac app when it will be released).
+A few days ago tweetbot rolled out an update to include iCloud support for syncing the timeline position, drums and replies marked as read between the iPhone app, the iPad app (and the Mac app when it will be released).

 iCloud offers a great way to sync data (even save games) between the same app on different (Apple) devices, but this simple solution is not used by anyone on the AppStore (apart from 2 or 3 developers).
-I'm not a developer so i can't really say if it's because it's difficult to implement or if there is another reason, i should ask some devs about that.
+I'm not a developer so I can't really say if it's because it's difficult to implement or if there is another reason, I should ask some devs about that.

 Update: [MacStories][0] has posted an answer to my latest question, so be sure to check it out too.